cubewise-code/optimus-py/README.md

 ![](https://github.com/cubewise-code/optimus-py/blob/master/images/scatter_plot.png)

 ## Considerations
-- Run on the same machine
+- Ideally run on the same machine as TM1
-- Use big and representative views
+- Use big and representative views _(e.g. typical slices that end users consume)_
-- Choose a sensible number of `executions`
+- Choose a sensible number of `executions` between 5 and 10
 - Provide enough spare memory on TM1 server
-- Fast mode determines first and last position only
+- Fast mode determines first and last position only _(Should get you 80% of possible improvement potential)_
+- XLSX output is preferable over CSV output but requires optional `xlsxwrite` dependency
+- Choose a TI that loads data to the cube and runs for at least a few seconds

 ## Need a .exe version of OptimusPy?